-Note: As needed, these current inrush functions may also be used as part of a customer ATE program using any of the remote-control interface by sending the relevant SCPI Commands.
-For a summary of available remote control commands for these functions, refer to section 8.9.12, "Transient Inrush Current Mode Commands" starting on page 460.
+Note: As needed, these current inrush functions may also be used as part of a customer ATE program using any of the remote-control interfaces by sending the relevant SCPI Commands.
+For a summary of available remote control commands for these functions, refer to section 8.9.12, "Transient Inrush Current Mode Commands" starting on page 465.

-3.8 Accessories Included (Ship Kit)
+3.9 Accessories Included (Ship Kit)

-The following accessories are included with each AZX Series® AC power source.
+The following accessories are included with each unit.
 If one or more of these is missing upon incoming inspection of the product, please contact Pacific Power Source customer service.
-Note that AC input and AC output wiring, grid connection devices or external terminal blocks are NOT included with the power source or source cabinet systems.
+Note that AC input and AC output or input wiring, grid connection devices or external terminal blocks are NOT included with the power source.